 Chill Zone is our 'Out & About' club for young people aged 18+, aimed at promoting independence through decision making, social skills and travel training on public transport.
-Activities include meals out, bowling, Christmas party with Music Therapy, Mulligans, Rascal Bay Crazy Golf and Woodland Warriors.
+Activities included meals out, bowling, trips to the pantomime, Adventure Island, Woodland Warriors, Base Jump, and Puttshack.
 The young people are actively involved in deciding in which activities they would like to participate and BOSP endeavours to incorporate these into its planning.